 The Overview tab of a device shows more detailed device information.
-A device is identified by 3 different identifiers: a hardware ID created during initial provisioning of the hardware, a device ID assigned when the hardware is claimed to your project, and the device name.
-This section also lists the model of the hardware, and the firmware version currently installed on the device.
+A device is identified by 3 different identifiers: a hardware ID created during initial provisioning of the ESP32, a device ID assigned when the hardware is claimed to your project, and the device name.
+This section also lists the model of the ESP32, and the firmware version currently installed on the device.

 Current issues lists the unresolved issues about the device encountered by the Toit cloud.